fengalin/media-toc/README.md

 - Display the video frame
 - Display the cover image if available.
 - Display metadata from the media.
-- Display the audio wave form.
-- Display chapters' data.
+- Display chapters list and marks on the timeline at the begining of each chapter.
-- Play the media, draw the video, the audio waveform and play the audio.
+- Play the media, draw the video, the audio waveform, play the audio and select the chapter in the list while playing.

 ## <a name='ui'></a>Screenshots
 ![Media-TOC UI Video](assets/media-toc_video.png)